shushkoart-ship-it/FemGram-iOS/README.md

 ---

-❤️ Credits & Acknowledgments
+❤️ Credits

-· Telegram — for the original client
+· Telegram — for the original open-source client
-· AyuGram — for inspiration and core features
-· exteraGram — for Android references
-· All open-source contributors
+· All open-source contributors who made this possible

 ---